NES2307 : Animal Function (Physiology and Development)

 Teaching Rationale And Relationship

 Factual information, and the experimental evidence behind it, are delivered as lectures to provide a conceptual framework for understanding animal physiology and development at the level of cells, tissues, organs and whole animals.
-Some of the fundamental concepts are reinforced by the practical work.
+Some of the fundamental concepts are reinforced by the practical work and online Q&A sessions provide students with an opportunity to ask any questions.
 The practical class provides the students with the opportunity to develop and employ: laboratory skills, using apparatus to make measurements, analysis and presentation of data.

 Private study using recommended physiology texts and supporting material will provide further depth of understanding of underlying and integrated physiological systems.